 - Primary school enrolment has increased vastly in developing nations since 2000, reaching over 90% on average.
 Given this success, why is secondary education especially important in Africa right now? - How is the nature of work changing, and how can secondary education help youth access jobs or better livelihoods?
 What skills are needed? - What are some of the barriers girls face compared to boys in terms of enrolment and learning in primary and secondary education in developing countries?
-Are there places where boys are falling behind girls? - What are the social and economic "returns" to increasing education, especially girls' education? - What are some ways to improve access to and quality of education for girls?
+Are there places where boys are falling behind girls? - What are the social and economic "returns" to increasing education, especially girls' education? - What are some ways to improve access to and quality of education? - What is the role of technology in education?
+Does it improve learning? - What progress is being made on SDG 4 on education (Global Education Monitoring report) - What is different about the Sistema de Aprendizaje Program (SAT) compared to traditional schooling? - What are some of the key lessons learned from this case study?